2014-2015 Technical Committee Reports

 TCAA Student Paper Award competitions continue to run at each biannual ASA conference.
 We congratulate the following students

-Results from Providence:
+Results from Pittsburgh:

-Results from Indianapolis:
+Results from Jacksonville:

-Continues to be a very active program.
+2nd Place: K.J.
+Bodon; Brigham Young University “Development, evaluation, and validation of a high-resolution directivity measurement system for live musical instruments” Continues to be a very active program.
 Thanks to everyone who helps out with this program, including judges and session chairs.

 Lastly, I wish to highlight and thank the key leadership of the relevant committees related to architectural acoustics.

 • Standards (Ange Campanella)

 • Public Policy (Ken Roy, Nancy Timmerman, David Lubman)

 Also thanks to Sean Browne who has coordinated with Dan and maintained our website.